ktmeaton/obsidian-public/academic/Eaton_et_al._2021_Plagued_by_a_cryptic_clock.md

 |   Sampling Bias    |    0.PE    |    -26641, -598     |   -4394, 510    |       -377, 499       |  1573, 1876  |
 | Informative Dates  |   0.PRE    |         --          |       --        |          --           | -3098, -2786 |

 Table: Bayesian estimates of the time to most recent common ancestor (tMRCA) across _Y. pestis_ studies.
 Uncertainty surrounding the tMRCA is represented by the 95% highest posterior density (HPD) interval.
-A dash indicates the study did not incorporate genomes from the population. []{#tbl:comparison_dates short-caption="Bayesian estimates of the time to most recent common ancestor (tMRCA) across _Y. pestis_ studies."}
+A dash indicates the study did not incorporate genomes from the population {#tbl:comparison_dates}

 \* Visually estimated from the published time-scaled phylogeny.